ThimDeveloper/branch_lightyear/README.md

 ## Branch Lightyear

-### Get the comfort of git in an IDE right into the terminal
+### The comfort of Git in an IDE right in the terminal